olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 * Demonstration of understanding: Do the project deliverables appropriately demonstrate your understanding of the material (in such a way that it is clear to us that you understand what you did)?

 The assessment will also include smaller allocation to:
+* Appropriate amount of work given number of team members
 * Intellectual difficulty of work (challenge given course)
 * Deliverable clarity / communication
 * Completeness and submission of work agreed upon in Deliverables Proposal